Updated June 2020

 Cambrian homes are mostly in the $1.0M to $2.0M range.
 The chart above shows the distribution of sales for single family residences by number of bedrooms in 2019.

-The annual median price declined by 6.3% in 2019, which is consistent with most other Silicon Valley cities.
-This is the first decline since 2012.
-The annual increase in the median price for San Jose-Cambrian homes has averaged 6.2% per year since 1998 (CAGR).
+The annual median price has nearly fully recovered after a 6.3% decline in 2019.
+The annual rate of appreciation for San Jose-Cambrian homes has averaged 6.5% per year since 1998 (CAGR).

 Homes selling within the first couple of weeks on market continue to sell for over list price.
 After that, homes are typically selling for below list.
-Note: this is showing the current list price, after any price reductions.
+Note: this is showing the current list price, after any price reductions, for homes sold in 2019.

 Cambrian homes sold for an average of $786 per SQFT in 2019.
 The chart above shows the distribution of Closed Sales in 2019 for both size (SQFT) and the corresponding $/SQFT.
 This gives you an idea of home sizes in Cambrian.

-Quarterly Median Prices provide a good view of trends in home values.
+Quarterly Median Prices during the first half are consistent with the prior year.
 Note the strong growth starting in 2012 and the leveling-off starting in Q3 of 2018.

 The monthly view of median prices for San Jose-Cambrian homes provides a little more insight into how home prices are moving.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values, and that median prices are reported after escrow closes, so monthly values typically lag the actual sale by one month.